-Kirell Benzi is a data-scientist finishing his Ph.D.in network theory in the Signal Processing Laboratory 2 (LTS2), led by Prof. Pierre Vandergheynst at EPFL, Lausanne Switzerland.
+Kirell Benzi Ph.D., is a data scientist in network science in the Signal Processing Laboratory 2 (LTS2), led by Prof. Pierre Vandergheynst at EPFL, Lausanne Switzerland.

-Passionate about both computer science and art and the son of a musician, he began his interest in digital creation by making abstract art from pictures at a young age.
-Skilled in the field of data-science, he develops algorithms to process, analyze and visualize large network datasets.
+Passionate about both computer science and art, he began his interest in digital creation by making abstract art from pictures at a young age.
+Skilled in the field of data science, he develops algorithms to process, analyze and visualize large network datasets.